-Jemaa el-Fna is the most popular square in Morocco, and a great mixture of all things Moroccan.
-There are snake charmers, monkeys, henna tattooists, food stalls with delicious food, hundreds of people, live music and the entrance to the souk and its countless traditional shops.
-You really have to experience it for yourself to get the buzzing feel of this exciting place, and it’s totally worth it.
+Jemaa el-Fna is the most famous square in Morocco, a heady mix of snake charmers, monkeys, henna tattooists, food stalls, hundreds of people, live music and the entrance to the souk with its traditional shops.
+You really have to experience it for yourself to feel the buzz of this place!

-Essaouira is one of the most popular fishing villages in Morocco, but lately it has also become the Kingdom’s hot surfing spot, with surfers arriving from all over the world.
-The best time to go is in winter, when the Atlantic has some of the most impressive waves of the country, and when you can meet people from the across the globe to discuss your love of the ocean and traveling.
+Essaouira is one of the most popular fishing villages in Morocco, but lately, it has also become the Kingdom’s hottest surfing spot, with wave riders coming here from all over the world.
+The best time to go is in winter, when the Atlantic swell is at its heaviest and when you can meet people from across the globe here to surf.

 This incredible fortified city is located between Marrakesh and the Sahara Desert and is entirely made of earthen clay, making it look like it has risen from the ground.
 Most locals moved away to more modern nearby villages, but there are still four families living inside the ancient city.
 Surely a sight you’ll remember forever.

-This is a truly unforgettable and life-changing experience, as you will be climbing the highest peak in North Africa and going well above the clouds!
-Groups of climbers go all year round, but the best time is in spring.
-You can start from Imlil, a beautiful and small mountain village that will offer you stunning views.
+An unforgettable and life-changing experience, climbing the highest peak in North Africa is best done during spring.
+Start from Imlil, a beautiful small mountain village providing stunning views.

-This usually works with a tour company that takes you by car to Merzouga, where the Sahara dunes begin, from where you will start camel trekking.
-This is truly an experience that will change you, as you’ll find yourself at peace in the middle of the desert, riding a camel while the sun sets and the warm air mixed with sand gently brushes your skin.
+Take a car to Merzouga, where the Sahara dunes begin, before starting a camel trek into the sands.
+Find peace in the middle of the desert riding a camel while the sun sets and the warm sandy air brushes your skin.

-Fez is the imperial city of Morocco, which means there is a whole lot of history in everything you see in this small city.
-The tanneries are located inside the old medina, and are exactly the same as they were hundreds of years ago: men coloring leather in the traditional way.
+Fez is the imperial city of Morocco, which means there is a whole lot of history in this small city.
+The tanneries are located inside the old medina and look much the same as they did hundreds of years ago.
 A unique sight to behold.

-Visiting Morocco is the perfect opportunity to go to a traditional hammam, which is a steam bath where you can relax and get a traditional skin exfoliation session.
-Moroccans go to hammams on a regular basis, where they proceed with other types of skin treatment, like covering the body in a clay mask, or moisturizing with Argan oil.
-A pampering experience you should definitely add to your bucket list.
+Visiting Morocco is the perfect opportunity to go to a traditional hammam, a steam bath where you can relax and get a traditional skin exfoliation.
+Moroccans go to hammams on a regular basis, where they enjoy all types of skin treatments like covering the body in a clay mask, or moisturizing with Argan oil.
+This is a pampering experience you should definitely add to your bucket list.

-Chefchaouen is a village in the north of Morocco that is easily one of the most magical places in the Kingdom.
-In fact, two American music videos were recently shot here.
-This is not just another dusty village in the mountains of Morocco—it’s a developed village that looks absolutely stunning, with different shades of blue decorating the walls, windows and doors of houses, and an abundance of plants throughout the narrow streets.
-Discovering and exploring Chefchaouen has been the highlight of many travelers visiting Morocco.
+Chefchaouen is a village in the north of Morocco that is one of the most magical places in the entire Kingdom.
+With different shades of blue decorating the walls, windows and doors of the houses, there is an abundance of plants scattered throughout the narrow streets.
+Discovering and exploring Chefchaouen has been a highlight for many travelers visiting Morocco.

-Take the train to strategic places to witness landscapes like you have never seen before.
-Some trains go past the Atlas Mountains, long-lost villages that don’t even have electricity, and even the desert!
-If you go near the Algerian border by train, you’ll see some of the most impressive views in the country.
+Take the train to witness the unique, diverse landscapes of Morocco.
+Some trains pass the Atlas Mountains whilst if you travel close to the Algerian border by train, you’ll see some of the most impressive views in the country.

-Located outside Meknes, Volubilis are a series of Roman ruins dating back to the third century BC, and abandoned in the 11th century AD.
-It is an unforgettable experience, walking through a monument from so long ago and that has been standing for centuries, including ancient streets, bathhouses, columns and more.
+Located outside Meknes, Volubilis is a series of Roman ruins dating back to the 3rd century BCE and abandoned in the 11th century.
+It is an unforgettable experience, wandering the ancient streets, bathhouses, columns and more.

-Eating Moroccan food is a life-changing experience for many, who describe the cuisine as an explosion in the mouth, thanks to local spices and traditional cooking methods.
-Tagines, for example, change the way the food tastes thanks to the way the earthenware clay reacts to the fire.
-Learn how to cook like the Moroccans and your life will definitely change.
+Eating Moroccan food is a life-changing experience for many visitors thanks to the local spices and traditional cooking methods used.
+Tagines, for example, change the way the food tastes due to the way the earthenware clay reacts with the fire.
+Learn how to cook like the Moroccans and your life will definitely change for the better.

-This impressive valley looks like it was plucked from the Moroccan southwest of old, with its palm trees, clay houses and ancient mosques surrounded by mountains, and offers some of the most beautiful views in the country.
-Of particular note is the amount of Centifolia roses, which are a big part of the Moroccan culture, as they are used in both cooking and cosmetic products.
+This impressive valley looks like it was plucked from the Moroccan southwest of old, with its palm trees, clay houses and ancient mosques surrounded by mountains.
+With some of the most beautiful views in the country, this area is home to much of Morocco’s Centifolia rose production, with the flowers used in both cooking and cosmetic products.